spamscanner/spamscanner/README.md

 To us, we value privacy and the security of our data and users – specifically we have a "Zero-Tolerance Policy" on storing logs or metadata of any kind, whatsoever (see our [Privacy Policy][privacy-policy] for more on that).
 None of these solutions honored this privacy policy (without removing essential spam-detection functionality), so we had to create our own tool – thus "Spam Scanner" was born.

 The solution we created provides several [Features](#features) and is completely configurable to your liking.
-You can learn more about the actual [Algorithm](#algorithm) below.
+You can learn more about the actual [functionality](#functionality) below.
 Contributors are welcome.

 ## Features